Bolwell Nagari: Mk X Nagari

 and the model was confirmed for production in 2008.
 The prototype debuted at the 2008 Melbourne International Motor Show and the 2008 Sydney International Motor Show.
 It is a mid-engined two-seater coupé with a carbon-fibre tub, front and rear subframes and a carbon-reinforced composite body.
 Power comes from a fettled 2GR-FE 3.5L V6 engine sourced from the Toyota Aurion, which is available either as naturally aspirated or fitted with an optional Sprintex supercharger.
-In N/A form the 2GR-FE produces 200- 221 kW at 6200rpm, with 336-353 Nm of torque at 4700rpm.
+In N/A form the 2GR-FE produces 200- 221 kW at 6200 rpm, with 336-353 Nm of torque at 4700rpm.
 Initially the Nagari was available with only a 6-speed automatic (with or without paddle shifting), however a 6-speed manual transmission was later developed.
 DC5-model Honda Integra tail-lights are used in the exterior.
 Standard features are limited, with prices starting around $150,000 AUD for a basic model, and can range up to $260,000 for a top-spec model with the supercharged engine and manual transmission.

+To celebrate the 50th anniversary of the original Mk VIII Nagari, Bolwell released a Mk X Nagari 500, powered by an LS3 6.2L V8 engine sourced from the Chevrolet Corvette Z06 producing 500 hp at 6600 rpm, with 425 lbft of torque at 4600 rpm.